 - Try to make sure that the person investigating the disciplinary issue is different from the person making the final decision at the disciplinary hearing.

-- The person hearing the disciplinary should be independent from the incident in question e.g. if possible disciplinary action arises from an altercation between an employee and a Manager, it would not be fair for that Manager to make a decision regarding disciplinary action.
+- The person hearing the disciplinary should be independent of the incident in question e.g. if possible disciplinary action arises from an altercation between an employee and a Manager, it would not be fair for that Manager to decide regarding disciplinary action.

 - Do not be misled into thinking that an appeal process against disciplinary action or dismissal extends the time limits for pursuing a Tribunal claim.
-If you are dismissed from employment, the 3 month less 1 day time limit within which to lodge a Tribunal claim runs from the date your employment ends – not the date of the appeal.
+If you are dismissed from employment, the 3 months less 1-day time limit within which to lodge a Tribunal claim runs from the date your employment ends – not the date of the appeal.
 If your appeal has not been dealt with before this time limit expires you will need to lodge a Tribunal claim regardless.

 Being well prepared for a disciplinary hearing ensures you are well prepared for possible future proceedings.
 And always remember, if the information in your defence is not given to the employer before it decides on disciplinary action, it is difficult to rely on it later in a Tribunal.